top of page

 Hollie's hope for SSCC is to create a courageous space where respectful dialogue on difficult conversations can occur.
 The church should also be a haven for all LGBTQIA individuals and their families and a place for active justice-seekers to find ways to transform their community.

-She lives with her partner, Brett, in Oregon Hill with their Great Pyrenees, Mishka, and two cats, Ginny and Willett Rye.
+She lives with her partner, Brett, in Oregon Hill with their Great Pyrenees, Kallie, and two cats, Ginny and Willett Rye.

 Co-Pastor